QualiTorque/terraform-provider-torque/docs/resources/gitlab_enterprise_repository_space_association.md

 ### Optional

-- `token` (String) Authentication Token to the project/repository.
+- `token` (String, Deprecated) Authentication Token to the project/repository.
 If omitted, existing credentials provided in the credential_name field will be used for authentication.
 If provided, a new credentials object will be created.